 In 1982 Floyd and I decided to get a computer for the business.
 Tubes were now replaced by transistors, although IBM's early desktops were only for the wealthy and large companies.
 We got a Commodore 64.
 Why was it called "64"?
 Because that's all the bytes of memory it had.
-To give you a idea, here's an "enlightening" explanation from my son Mark, comparing it with our present Athlon 650 MHz with 258 megabytes of memory: (update: later I had a Pentium II hyperthreaded, built to specs by Compac, and the MHz and memory are off the charts....now I have one with 12 gigs of memory and a HUGE hard drive.):
+To give you a idea, here's an "enlightening" explanation from my son Mark, comparing it with a later Athlon 650 MHz with 258 megabytes of memory: (update: later I had a Pentium II hyperthreaded, built to specs by Compac, and the MHz and memory are off the charts....now I have one with many gigs of memory and a HUGE hard drive.):

 Sure!
 I'll go along with that.
 Especially